afterxleep/afterxleep.github.io/_posts/2020-07-01-combine-and-protocols-in-swift.md

 ---
 layout: post
 comments: true
-title: Combine and Protocols in Swift - Defining Protocols with a @Published property wrapper
+title: The magic of Combine and Protocols in Swift - Defining Protocols with a @Published property wrapper
 image: /posts/2020-07-01-combine-and-protocols-in-swift/header.jpg
 tags:
   - development ios swift